Pre registration appeal against the GOC for refusing restoration to the GOC register

 Pre-registration optometrist member Alex's story

-Alex had received notification from the College of Optometrists (the College) that he had failed his OSCE and his Scheme for Registration would shortly end.
+Alex (not his real name) had received notification from the College of Optometrists (the College) that he had failed his OSCE and his Scheme for Registration would shortly end.
 He submitted a request to the College’s Appeals Panel for an extension because of the exceptional circumstances that arose during the time of his OSCE.
 An extension was granted, but the letter did not mention his General Optical Council (GOC) registration.